ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

    4. Leave the ID field blank
    5. The description is up to you

-3. Go to the Jenkins settings *Manage Jenkins → Configure System*.
+3. Go to the Jenkins settings *Manage Jenkins → System*.
 There you will find the GitLab settings.
 Fill in the URL of your GitLab instance and select the just created API token in the credentials dropdown.
 After you click on “Test Connection”, everything should